EMI in Your High Speed Design: Understand the Signal Rise Time

 Blue PCB with dense traces

-Trying to suppress EMI in high speed circuits presents a number of issues to consider during design.
-Fortunately, routing becomes faster and easier when you use a great PCB design package like Altium Designer®.
-You’ll have access to the best CAD tools, automated routing tools, and signal integrity analysis tools.
-Altium Designer uses a rules-driven design engine that helps ensure that your board is designed with EMI immunity in mind.
+Trying to suppress EMI in high speed design due to crosstalk presents a number of challenges.
+Fortunately, you can verify that your routing will not experience excessive crosstalk when you use the industry's best PCB design tools found in Altium Designer®.
+You’ll have access to the best PCB design and layout tools that help automate routing and board documentation, and you'll have access to signal integrity analysis tools that help you design with EMI immunity in mind.